Mr. Joshua Morey

 Applying for Financial Aid

-Students who apply for federal, state, institutional, or private aid must complete a Free Application for Federal Student Aid (FAFSA) each year.
-This form is available online at www.studentaid.ed.gov.
-The Renewal FAFSA can also be done on the internet at www.studentaid.ed.gov.
+Students who apply for federal, state, institutional, or private aid are encouraged to complete a Free Application for Federal Student Aid (FAFSA) each year.
+This form is available online at www.studentaid.gov.
+The Renewal FAFSA can also be done online at www.studentaid.gov.
 All applicants are required to create a FSA ID.
-A FSA ID gives students access to Federal Student Aid’s online systems and can serve as your legal signature.
+A FSA ID gives applicants access to Federal Student Aid’s online systems and can also serve as your legal signature.

 To qualify for a financial aid award, master level students must be enrolled in five (5) units of degree applicable coursework for half-time status, seven (7) units of degree applicable coursework for three-quarter time status, and nine (9) units of degree applicable coursework for full-time status.
 Doctorate level students must be enrolled in three (3) units of degree applicable coursework for half-time status, five (5) units of degree applicable coursework for three-quarter time status, and six (6) units of degree applicable coursework or be enrolled in an approved dissertation or internship course for full-time status.